-The Minnesota Department of Revenue can keep your Minnesota income or property tax refund, or lottery prize if you owe money to a state or county agency.
+The Minnesota Department of Revenue can keep your Minnesota income or property tax refund, or lottery prize, if you owe money to a state or county agency or to the IRS.
 The tax department sends your refund to the agency that you owe.
 This is called “revenue recapture.”
-It is used to collect overpayments of public assistance, medical bills from county or city hospitals, school loans, child support, debts to public housing authorities, and fines or restitution in criminal cases.
+It is used to collect:

-Even if you owe the money, they cannot take your refund if:
+Even if you owe the money, they can’t take your refund if:

 Your debt is for medical bills, AND your income at the time you got the medical care was below a certain level.
 This level changes each year.
 Call the Department of Revenue at (651) 556-3003 to get the income limits for the year you got the medical care.
 The income limit is based on the number of dependents you had in that year.

-Your debt is for an overpayment of public assistance, AND you still get public assistance.
-This means MFIP, GA, child care assistance etc. But they can take your refund while you are still on assistance if you were overpaid because you lied or broke the rules of the assistance program on purpose.
+Your debt is for an overpayment of public assistance, like MFIP or childcare AND you still get either the same kind of public assistance or SNAP (food stamps).
+But they can take your refund while you are still on assistance if you were overpaid because you lied or broke the rules of the assistance program on purpose.

 You have a payment plan with the agency, you are keeping up with the payments and the plan says they won’t use recapture.